swaptacular/swpt_stomp/swpt-stomp.rst

   the URL used to make the connection.

-STOMP Server Manifest Files
+STOMP Servers Manifest File
 ===========================

-For a Swaptacular node to be able to automatically initiate connections to peer nodes' STOMP servers, some basic information about the servers (hostname, TCP port etc.) needs to be available in a machine-readable format.

-*STOMP Server Manifest Files* are TOML [#toml]_ files than contain the following configuration keys:
+To allow automated connectivity between peer nodes, every Swaptacular node must provide some basic public information about the servers that it runs, in a standard machine-readable format. *STOMP Servers Manifest File* is a TOML[#toml]_ file than contains values for the following configuration keys:

 servers
   A list of server addresses in the form ``"hostname:port"``.